uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/algorithms/decomposition/pca.rst

 Principal Components Analysis (PCA)
 ===================================

+..
+TODO: we either need to refer to the literature that describe the algorithm
+.. (in present daal docs we do not always do that) or specify somewhere a single
+.. source that contain all such descriptions and add more refs in individual algos
+.. when necessary.
+It would help avoid different interpretation of the possible
+.. minor differences and precisely say-we rely on that specific scheme

 Principal Component Analysis (PCA) is an algorithm for exploratory data analysis and dimensionality reduction.
-PCA transforms a set of observations of possibly correlated variables to a new set of uncorrelated variables, called principal components.
+PCA transforms a set of feature vectors of possibly correlated features to a new set of uncorrelated features, called principal components.
 Principal components are the directions of the largest variance, that is, the directions where the data is mostly spread out.

 Given the training set :math:`X = \{ x_1, \ldots, x_n \}` of
-:math:`p`-dimensional samples and the number of principal components :math:`r`, the problem is to compute :math:`r` principal directions (:math:`p`-dimensional eigenvectors) for the training set.
-The eigenvectors can be grouped into the :math:`r \times p` matrix :math:`T` that contains one eigenvectors in each row.
+:math:`p`-dimensional feature vectors and the number of principal components :math:`r`, the problem is to compute :math:`r` principal directions (:math:`p`-dimensional eigenvectors) for the training set.
+The eigenvectors can be grouped into the :math:`r \times p` matrix :math:`T` that contains one eigenvector in each row.

+oneDAL specifies two methods for PCA computation:

+#. `Covariance-based method`_
+#. `SVD-based method`_

 -----------------------
 Covariance-based method